Time to read: 4 mins

-I recently joined a new team, and during our first retrospective I was asked how I transitioning.
-I responded by saying that I found all of the team member to be very open and friendly.
+I recently joined a new team.
+During our first retrospective I was asked how I transitioning.
+I responded by saying that I found all of the team members to be very open and friendly.
 The scrum master added:

 “The thing I like most about this team is that there is no one dominant personality within the group.”

 Despite the defined roles and a certain hierarchy, everybody made time for each other, and no one was too proud to admit a mistake or say that they missed something.
 To me, the level of transparency was what made the team great and enjoyable to work with.

 People felt safe, and no one was criticised.

 The majority and the minority

 Our team produced better results, they were generally more relaxed, got more work done, and in a lot less time.

 Because our team consisted of more senior team members, an assumption was made that this was the reason our team ran so well.
 And so, in an attempt to improve other teams, two of our most senior staff members were swapped for ‘newbies’.
 But this didn’t improve the results of the other teams or diminish our own.
 That’s because the working culture of the majority influenced the minority.

 The other topic in the Lazlo interview, microaggression (one word) is a topic everyone should be aware of.
 Microaggressions happen every day.
 When they occur, they’re usually done unconsciously and without intent.